samforwill/nlp-campaign-messaging/README.md

 </details>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 114th Congress Tweet Sentiment Classification
+## 114th Congress Tweets Dataset Sentiment Classification

 Diving into this 2013-2014 dataset of politicians' social media felt like sorting through a cursed time capsule—fascinating, nostalgic, but ultimately reflecting an unrecognizable reality.
 Many of the key players in Congress, whose tweets I wrangled here, have fizzled or been replaced.
 And among the 5000 posts, not a single mention of 'Donald Trump'.